zelhajou/42cursus/README.md

 Here are some of my favorite music and playlists to listen to while coding or relaxing.

 - [Coding days](https://www.youtube.com/playlist?list=PLzjH3XFHoi6h4zT9JfqFUDAIyXpk02lyO) - A playlist of my favorite music to listen to while coding.
-- [My Favorite Music](https://open.spotify.com/user/oiqrdfwv1zk5cq322d5r9ey7m?si=43be812e860148c4) - Take a moment to listen to some of my favorite playlists.
+- [Spotify](https://open.spotify.com/user/oiqrdfwv1zk5cq322d5r9ey7m?si=43be812e860148c4) - Take a moment to listen to some of my favorite playlists.
 I hope you enjoy them as much as I do!
 - [Radiooooo](https://radiooooo.com/) -  A website that lets you explore music from different countries and decades.
 - [Moroccan tapes](https://moroccantapes.com/) - A website that showcases Moroccan music from the 60s, 70s, and 80s.